8 Lesser-Known Ways to Lose Weight Without Dieting or Exercise

 8. Add fibre-rich foods

-Pick two or three of these and run them for a month before adding more.
-They will not transform you in a week, but because they ask for almost no willpower, they are the changes most likely to still be working a year from now.
+Pick two or three of the eight approaches above — one related to sleep, one related to food environment, and one related to eating behaviour — and run them for four weeks before adding more.
+They will not transform you in a week.
+Because they ask for almost no ongoing willpower, they are the changes most likely to still be working a year from now.
+If you are consistently sleeping under six hours, under significant chronic stress, or have a medical condition affecting appetite or metabolism (thyroid disorder, PCOS, certain medications), a registered dietitian's assessment can identify which approaches will do most work for you.

 Comments (0)